Best Back Workout Exercises For Building Muscle

 But, you can only reap the benefits if you perform it correctly, and many gym-goers fall foul to some common mistakes, such as pulling the bar either too far down, taking tension away from the lats, or leaning back and not targeting them at all.

-How to perform: Although we’ve just mentioned it’s possible to pull the bar too far down in front of you, the lat pulldown can actually be performed in a number of different ways using various attachments, although some can only be performed if the lat pulldown machine you’re using as individual cables.
-If it does have individual cables, you can perform single arm lat pulldowns.
+How to perform: Although we’ve just mentioned it’s possible to pull the bar too far down in front of you, the lat pulldown can be performed in several different ways using various attachments, although some can only be performed if the lat pulldown machine you’re using as individual cables.
+If it does have individual cables, you can perform single-arm lat pulldowns.

 But, going on the assumption it doesn’t, we’ll go through some of the best lat pulldown exercises using a single-cable machine.